 We are by no means wealthy, but traveling and learning about other people is important to us.
 Needles to say, North Korea has been in the news of late.
 It was not difficult to go there as a tourist at the time we went, in 2008.

 When the regime needs more cash, one of the things that they often do, is to open up the country to tourism.

-They have the Arirang Festival periodically and it is worth experiencing.
+The country puts on the giant Arirang Festival periodically and it is worth experiencing.
 The North Koreans have the largest stadium in the world and the government brings in children and adults to do a huge gymnastic performance.
 You can see it on the internet at the DPRK web site, or just google it.

 DPRK is the Democratic People’s Republic of Korea.
 It took two years to get thirteen people together who wanted to go to both North and South Korea.

 The tour was VERY controlled, obviously.
 But it was interesting to experience what the North Koreans were willing to share with us.

 Most citizens don’t even have bicycles.
 There is no traffic on the streets as the leaders and some of their underlings are the only people with cars.
 The mass transit there is old and limited.

 We did see the subway system which is very small in size.
 It is also a used as a giant and very deep bomb shelter.

 The lights went out while we were down there, for a few moments.
 It was the deepest and the darkest dark that I have ever experienced.
 Once, was plenty for that little adventure, thank you very much.